bbulkow/OpenPixelControlSerial/README.md

 ### AWA Protocol

 AWA (Advanced Wireless Addressable) is another serial protocol for LED control with additional features for timing and synchronization.
 This project has been tested with HyperSerialPico implementing the AWA protocol.
+It appears only that github author has written AWA, which they use with their control software "HyperHDR".

+In general, it seems Adalight may be a better protocol, as it is simply more common.

 ### WLED Serial Protocol